sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 You can channel the skills and strengths of your forebears.
 Each time you use this feature, choose two ability scores to represent these ancestors.
 As a bonus action, you can gain an expertise die to all rolls using the chosen ability scores for 1

 minute.
-Once you have used this feature a number of times equal to your proficiency modifier, you canít do so again until you finish a long rest.
+Once you have used this feature a number of times equal to your proficiency modifier, you can√≠t do so again until you finish a long rest.

 ##### Inscrutable Mind